 There are plenty of cafes from interestingly old and tatty to freshly painted with colourful bistro seats all over where the locals crowd in over coffee or aperos.
-I’m happy to stop into most of them for a quick drink with a bit of ambience.
-But….I’m not a coffee drinker and I suspect it’s average to mediocre in mosse
+I’m happy to stop into most of them for a quick drink with a bit of ambiance.
+But….I’m not a coffee drinker and I suspect it’s average to mediocre in most.

 ost.
 However, spending a lot of time researching and writing about drinks, means I do have an ear to the ground even when it comes to coffee, and for a good cup in the 15th I’d say O Coffeeshop is your best bet.

 While my neighbourhood isn’t like the cool pockets of Paris that are packed with plenty of trendy places for drinks, what it does have is some worthwhile historical watering holes.
 One of my favourite historical stops for a cocktail is Rosebud, where bartenders and waiters in crisp white jackets serve old school classics.
 Back in the day, it was a favourite gathering point for the intellectuals like Simone de Beauvoir and Sartre.

 A sweet little local hangout is the Parc Saint Lambert.
 It’s got some lovely flowers in spring and summer months, a sweet little fountain and you can sit on the grass for picnics (which you can’t always do in Paris parks!)